therynamo/docs/content/api/step/_index.md

 title: "Step"
 linkTitle: "Step"
 description: >
-  Learn how to use API endpoints for step resources.
+  Learn how to use API endpoints for the step resource.
 ---

-Documentation Coming Soon!